nodejs/node-addon-api/doc/finalization.md

 ## Scheduling Finalizers

-In addition to passing finalizers to `Napi::External`s and other Node-API constructs, use `Napi::BasicEnv::PostFinalize(Napi::BasicEnv, Finalizer)` to schedule a callback to run outside of the garbage collector finalization.
+In addition to passing finalizers to `Napi::External`s and other Node-API constructs, `Napi::BasicEnv::PostFinalize(Napi::BasicEnv, Finalizer)` can be used to schedule a callback to run outside of the garbage collector finalization.
 Since the associated native memory may already be freed by the basic finalizer, any additional data may be passed eg. via the finalizer's parameters (`T data*`, `Hint hint*`) or via lambda capture.
 This allows for freeing native data in a basic finalizer, while executing any JavaScript code in an additional finalizer.

 ### Example